Get some tips for how to grow sedum morganianum to make sure that you keep your succulent super healthy.

 This succulent perennial plant produces trailing stems that can generally reach up to 24 inches long or even longer.
 It has fleshy blue green plump leaves.

-A mature plant can grow to 4 feet long and can take about 6 years to reach this size.
+A mature plant can grow to 4 feet long and can take about 6 years to reach this size and often needs repotting a few times into larger pots before it gets this big.
 This can be a challenge since the leaves easily fall off if they touch surrounding objects (or your hands!), leaving bald spots in your planter.